 Vaccinations

 All children attending the school should have all vaccinations relative to their age.
-Careful record will be kept of these and parents will be requested to verify these for our records.
+Careful record will be kept of these, and parents will be requested to verify these for our records.

 Head Lice

-Head Lice are most common among children as the head to head activities of the children at play facilitate transmission.
+Head Lice are most common among children as the head-to-head activities of the children at play facilitate transmission.
 It does not reflect standards of hygiene in the home or in the school as they are just as willing to live in clean hair as in unclean.
 Parents will be notified of any case of head lice in the school and requested to treat their child’s hair with the appropriate lotions available.